Scissors mechanism

 A scissors mechanism uses linked, folding supports in a criss-cross 'X' pattern.

 The scissor mechanism is a mechanical linkage system used to create vertical motion or extension.
 It consists of a series of interconnected, folding supports that resemble the shape of a pair of scissors, hence its name.
 The scissor mechanism is widely employed in various applications, including scissor lifts, folding tables, adjustable height platforms, and automotive jacks.

 Workings

-Extension is achieved by applying pressure to the outside of a set of supports located at one end of the mechanism, elongating the crossing pattern.

-This can be achieved through hydraulic, pneumatic, mechanical or simply muscular means.
+Extension occurs when force causes the crossed supports to rotate about their pivot points, increasing the mechanism's height or reach.
+The force may be supplied hydraulically, pneumatically, mechanically, or manually.

-A power source is turned on resulting in the flow of hydraulic fluid or air (in the case of a pneumatic lift) in the cylinder.
-The hydraulic cylinder thrust outward for upraised movement and that in turn lead the scissor legs to spread and raise the platform table upwards.
-To lower the lift, the operator uses a down valve to release hydraulic fluid or pneumatic pressure, which causes the scissor legs to retract.
+In a hydraulic or pneumatic lift, fluid or air pressure extends a cylinder, which spreads the scissor legs and raises the platform.
+To lower the lift, the operator opens a valve to release the fluid or air pressure, allowing the legs to fold and the platform to descend.